https://www.pinterest.com/ 300k Followers 100k Followers

 Fabrics and Textures

 Texture is essential in dark aesthetic.
-When working primarily with one color, varying textures creates visual interest:
+When working mainly with one color, varying textures creates visual interest:

 • Velvet - luxurious, romantic, historically connected to aristocracy